MBA Consulting Casebooks: 26 Free Downloads

 Depending on whether you want the case to be interviewer-led or candidate-led, decide how much you steer the direction.
 If your partner gets stuck, step in with hints.
 If they head down a wrong path, redirect them.

-Why Don't MBA Casebooks Fully Match Modern Interviews?
+Why Do MBA Casebooks Not Fully Match Modern Interviews?

 MBA casebooks were built to help club members practice, not to teach the current interview.
 Many cases were written years ago by second-year students who passed cases the year before, so they capture the format of past interviews rather than what firms test now.

-- Frameworks are now screened against, not for.
-Older casebooks teach you to deploy named frameworks at the start of every case.
-McKinsey and BCG now want a custom structure built for the specific problem, and a memorized template is a red flag.
+- Frameworks are now screened against, not for: older casebooks teach you to deploy named frameworks at the start of every case, but McKinsey and BCG now want a custom structure built for the specific problem, and a memorized template is a red flag

-- Case archetypes have shifted.
-A profitability case today often opens with an AI disruption angle, a sustainability constraint, or an M&A wrapper.
-Older casebooks rarely capture these because the cases predate the shift.
+- Case archetypes have shifted: a profitability case today often opens with an AI disruption angle, a sustainability constraint, or an M&A wrapper, and older casebooks rarely capture these because the cases predate the shift

-- Interviewer style has evolved.
-McKinsey runs interviewer-led cases, BCG often pivots mid-case to test agility, and Bain pushes hypothesis-first harder than before.
-Casebooks present cases in a uniform format that does not match these patterns.
+- Interviewer style has evolved: McKinsey runs interviewer-led cases, BCG often pivots mid-case to test agility, and Bain pushes hypothesis-first harder than before, while casebooks present cases in a uniform format that does not match these patterns

-Often not.
-Casebooks provide sample solutions, but they are frequently not the best answers.
-If you treat a mediocre sample answer as your benchmark, you may learn the wrong way to answer a question.
+Casebook solutions are often written by students, not interviewers, so they are frequently not the best answers.
+If you treat a mediocre sample answer as your benchmark, you can learn the wrong way to solve a case.
+Use the sample answers to check your logic, not to copy it.

 Frequently Asked Questions